RVAGameJams/learn2love/pages/02-16-binary-and-bitmasks.md

 - The enemy collides only with the ground and players.
 - The ground collides with everything.

-Go into the code folder and run the "collision" game:
+Copy or download the "collision" game from the example code and run it:

 https://github.com/RVAGameJams/learn2love/tree/master/code/collision